paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 ![mobiles](/img/2fe15ecd-f4a1-4349-b320-c19aac68baf4.jpeg)

-**I used mobiles above Hayden’s play quilt**,where he’d stretch his arms and legs watching and reacting to the shapes floating above him.
+**I used mobiles above Hayden’s play quilt**, where he’d stretch his arms and legs watching and reacting to the shapes floating above him.

 These mobiles were a gift that kept on giving because I used them in different ways as my baby got older and more advanced.